Rowing Camp for High School Students

 Summer Rowing Camps for High School Students

 Who: All junior and early college- level female rowers age 14-20 as of December 31, 2019 and we suggest that you have at least one season's experience of sweep rowing or sculling.
-Erg time recommendations for a 2K: at least 8:10 for 14-16 year olds, sub- 7:50 for 17-18 year olds and 7:30 or faster for collegiate rowers seeking a RSR RA (Rigging Assistant) position (aged out of U19).
+Erg time recommendations for a 2K: at least 8:10 for 14-16 year olds, sub- 7:45 for 17-18 year olds and sub- 7:30 for collegiate rowers seeking a RSR RA (Rigging Assistant) position (aged out of U19).

 How: All interested athletes must fill out a Ready Set Row application.
 Coach Holly will personally call every applicant to talk about the program and her coaching philosophy.
-Registration will begin in February 2018 and will continue until all spaces are filled.
+Acceptances and registration will begin in February 2019 and will continue until all spaces are filled.
 Upon admission to the camp you will have a short window to officially register and pay the non-refundable deposit for the camp.
 Applications will be taken until all spots are filled.

 Where: All athletes will stay in the boarding facilities at Brooks School all within a short walk of the boathouse, gymnasium and dining facility.
 Coaches live in the dorms with the athletes.
 Rowing will be on Lake Cochichewick, walking distance from the dorms.
 Erging, indoor tank rowing, strength training, yoga and meditation will be held on campus.
 Racing will be at US Rowing Club Nationals in Cincinnati, OH.
 Note - the dorms do not have central air conditioning.
 We recommend that you bring a fan or bring money to purchase a fan on the first day of camp.
-If you are flying to camp, we do an airport pickup early morning and late morning June 14 at the Boston Airport (BOS).
+If you are flying to camp, we can help arrange a shuttle pickup from the Boston Airport (BOS).